oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

       Wl-Proxy-Ssl: "true"
     sslRedirect: true
 ```
-### 3. Create Ingress resource.
+### 3. Create ingress resource
-Save the above configuration as 'traefik-tls-console.yaml'.
+Save the above configuration as `traefik-tls-console.yaml`.
 ```
  kubectl create -f traefik-tls-console.yaml
 ```
 ### 4. Access the WebLogic Server Administration Console using the HTTPS port
-Get the SSL port from the Kubernetes service
+Get the SSL port from the Kubernetes service.
 ```
 # Get the ingress controller secure web port
 SSLPORT=$(kubectl -n traefik get service traefik-operator -o jsonpath='{.spec.ports[?(@.name=="websecure")].nodePort}')
 ```
-In a web browser type 'https://${HOSTNAME}:${SSLPORT}/console' in the address bar to access the WebLogic Server Administration Console.
+In a web browser, type `https://${HOSTNAME}:${SSLPORT}/console` in the address bar to access the WebLogic Server Administration Console.

 ## Uninstall the Traefik operator
 After removing all the ingress resources, uninstall the Traefik operator: